-Look at an example for a law firm with 20 paralegals:
+Look at an example of a law firm with 20 paralegals:

 20 paralegals x $150 average bill rate x 1,500 hours per year = $4,500,000 in potential revenue.

-The problem is that the paralegal billable hours usually looks more like this:
+The problem is that the paralegal billable hours usually look more like this:

 10 of the paralegals are at 80% or less utilization = 1,200 hours each (3,000 hours less than budgeted)

 8 of the paralegals are at 90% or less utilization = 1,350 hours each (1200 hours less than budgeted)

 And the remaining 2 of the 20 paralegals at 100% or more utilization = 1,500 hours each